garussell/PresentMind-API/README.md

 ## Deployment

-- Docker and Google for back-end
+- Pending:  Use Docker and Google